Hair loss can have a significant effect on your confidence and quality of life.

 Have Lifestyle Changes Helped?

 It is important to keep in mind that certain habits can impact the health of your hair.
 Wearing a too-tight ponytail, bleaching and dyeing, or even washing more often than you should can all damage the delicate hair follicles.
-Before you seek hair loss treatment, consider whether a change to your styling regimen could offset harmful side effects and improve your concerns.
+Before you seek hair loss treatment at our Atlanta office, consider whether a change to your styling regimen could offset harmful side effects and improve your concerns.

 Did Over-the-Counter Products Provide Relief?